MBB-team/VBA-toolbox/_wiki/The-variational-Bayesian-approach.md

 ## Laplace's approximation

-In addition to the mean-field trick, VBA relies upon a further parametric approximation, which essentially consists in summarizing the marginal posteriors in terms of their two first-order moments (mean and variance).
+In addition to the mean-field trick, VBA relies upon a further parametric approximation, which essentially consists in summarizing the marginal posterior distributions in terms of their two first-order moments (mean and variance).
 This effectively operates a local Gaussian approximation to the marginal posterior densities:

 $$ q(\vartheta_1) \approx N\left(\mu_1,\Sigma_1\right)$$